weaveVM/wvm-archiver/README.md

 docker-compose up -d
 ```

-Finally, you can set eRPC's proxy URL in each relative network config
+Finally, you can set eRPC's proxy URL in each relative network config.
 ```optimism.json
 {
     "name": "Optimism",